Xanax vs Ativan

 These medications are used differently from antidepressants, so this area looks different too.

 For sleep, both are sedating, and that sedation is part of how they work.
-Some people are prescribed a benzodiazepine partly for sleep, but neither is a first choice for ongoing sleep problems.
+Some people are prescribed a benzodiazepine partly for sleep, but neither is a first choice for ongoing sleep problems, because the same dependence and tolerance issues apply to that use.

-For weight, neither alprazolam nor lorazepam is strongly linked with weight change.
+For weight, neither alprazolam nor lorazepam is strongly linked with weight change, and neither typically affects appetite the way some other psychiatric medications can.

 Why a clinician might choose one over the other